Menu Close

 Behavioral Signs Indicating Substance Abuse

-Substance abuse often appears in a wide range of changes in behavior that can serve as indicators for those close to the person struggling.
-These alterations might include heightened secrecy, unpredictable behavior, or even unlawful activities such as stealing prescription medication.
+Substance abuse often appears in a range of behavior changes.
+These changes might include heightened secrecy, unpredictable behavior, or even unlawful activities such as stealing prescription medication.

-A typical early sign of substance misuse is increased secrecy around personal life and habits.
-Individuals may begin to isolate themselves from family and friends, frequently make excuses to avoid social situations or become unusually private about their daily routines.
+An early sign of substance misuse is increased secrecy about one’s personal life and habits.
+People with substance addiction may isolate themselves from family and friends.
+They frequently make excuses to avoid social situations.
+They often become unusually private about their daily routines.

-This shift to covert behaviors stems from a desire to continue drug use without scrutiny or judgment.
-Recognizing these signs is crucial, but how you approach the individual with your concerns is equally important.
-NuLife Behavioral Health provides guidance on addressing this sensitive issue effectively.
+This shift to secrecy comes from a desire to continue drug use without judgment.
+Recognizing these signs is crucial.
+NuLife Behavioral Health guides addressing this sensitive issue effectively.

-Sometimes, individuals battling addiction steal medications from acquaintances or loved ones.
-Prescription drugs like opioids are highly addictive when misused and cause severe withdrawal symptoms when a person stops taking them.
+Sometimes, people battling addiction steal medications from others.
+Prescription drugs like opioids are addictive and cause severe withdrawal symptoms when a person stops taking them.

-If you have prescription medications in your home, and pills seem missing inexplicably, or empty pill bottles are found hidden away, it could indicate that a person living there has a severe problem warranting immediate intervention.
-Seeking early treatment reduces potential health problems associated with prolonged substance abuse.
+If you have prescription medications in your home, and pills go missing, or empty pill bottles are found hidden away, someone living there may have been abusing them.
+Seeking early treatment reduces the potential health problems associated with substance abuse.

-Besides direct indications explicitly related to substances, indirect signals exist, such as neglecting one’s personal and professional responsibilities, financial problems from excessive spending on addictive substances, and so forth.
-Early recognition helps seek appropriate help, thereby mitigating the risks of chronic substance misuse.
+Indirect signs of substance abuse and addiction, such as neglecting one’s personal and professional responsibilities, financial problems from excessive spending on addictive substances, and so forth, become noticeable.

 Key Takeaway:

-Spotting addiction involves recognizing changes like heightened secrecy, erratic behavior, and even prescription medication theft.
-It’s vital to approach the person with care while seeking professional help promptly for effective intervention.
+Spotting addiction involves recognizing changes like heightened secrecy, erratic behavior, and prescription medication theft.

 Signs of Addiction: A Vital Guide for Massachusetts